comp426-2023-spring/.github/.github/ISSUE_TEMPLATE/autograder.md

 assignees: jdmar3, camsimba
 ---

-If you think the autograder has a bug, go through this checklist:
+If you think the autograder has a bug, go through the following list and if you can answer "TRUE" to all of them, then create an issue:

-- [ ] Did you search or read through the other issues on this repo to make sure there isn't already a related issue?
+- [ ] I searched the issues for duplicates and related issues and didn't find any.
-- [ ] Did you run and test your code on your local machine?
+- [ ] I can run and test my code on my local machine and it works.
-- [ ] Did your code execute without errors on your local machine?
+- [ ] My code executes without any errors on your my machine.
-- [ ] Did your code run as expected on your local machine?
+- [ ] My code runs as expected on my local machine.

 None of the above, create an issue
 ------------------------------------------------------------------